programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

-+---
+---
+title: |
-+title: Transforming Historical Data for Reuse and Republication: A Guide to XML and XSL Transformations +authors:
+    Transforming Historical Data for Reuse and Republication: A Guide to XML and XSL Transformations
+authors:
-+- M. H. Beals
+- M. H. Beals
-+date: 2015-11-11
-+reviewers:
-+-
+date: 2016-03-12
+reviewers:
+-
-+layout: default
+layout: default
-+---

-# Transforming Historical Data for Reuse and Republication: A Guide to XML and XSL Transformations
+---

 ## Introduction